MoMI-G/MoMI-G/README.md

 * 2018.02.10 Ver 1.0
 * 2019.01.06 Ver 1.0 Rev.1

-## Disclaim

-We will not guarantee the accuracy and validity of the output result of this software at all.
-In addition, we will not assume any responsibility for any damage caused by using this software.

 ## Acknowledgements

-This work is supported in part by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (The MITOU Program) in the fiscal year 2017.
+This work was supported in part by Information-technology Promotion Agency, Japan (IPA), Exploratory IT Human Resources Project (The MITOU Program) in the fiscal year 2017 and in part by JSPS KAKENHI (Grant Number, 16H06279).

 ## References